LEVEL 2 SURVEY (HOMEBUYERS SURVEY)

 Older houses deserve further investigation to explore possible defects, as do any buildings constructed from materials other than brick and roof tiles, such as older timber-framed and thatched homes.
 In such cases, we recommend a Level 3 Report as we do for particularly large or expensive houses.

-Remember, the main purpose of a home buyers survey is to give you information about the condition of the building, so that you are aware of possible future costs for repairs and improvements.
+Remember, the main purpose of a Level 2 Survey is to give you information about the condition of the building, so that you are aware of possible future costs for repairs and improvements.
 In other words, a survey provides essential information about what is likely to be the largest financial transaction in most people’s lives.

 A housing estate across an open field